 The Journals of Gerontology: Series A

-Cavanaugh, James T.; Kochi, Naomi; and Stergiou, Nicholas, "Nonlinear Analysis of Ambulatory Activity Patterns in Community-Dwelling Older Adults" (2010).
+Cavanaugh, James T.; Kochi, Naomi; and Stergiou, Nikolaos, "Nonlinear Analysis of Ambulatory Activity Patterns in Community-Dwelling Older Adults" (2010).
 Journal Articles.
 59.